patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/writing-patternfly-design-guidelines.md

 - Introduce your list with a clause or phrase that describes the information it shares.
 - Start each item with a capital letter.
 - End list items with a period if they're sentences, or if they form a full sentence when combined with the clause/phrase that introduces the list.
 - Maintain parallel structure.
 Start every list item with the same part of speech.
-(Each item of this list starts with a verb.)
+(For example, each item of this list starts with a verb.)

 ## Images